The Figural F&G Licenses Issued by White Pine County, Nevada – Part Two

 More Counties Join In

-By the 1910-11 seasons, at least 12 of the 15 Nevada counties (based on examples recorded) were issuing there own hunting and fishing licenses.
+By the 1910-11 seasons, at least 12 of the 15 Nevada counties were issuing their own hunting and fishing licenses (based on examples recorded, see table below).
+Remember, Mineral was not formed until 1911.
 It is assumed Elko, Lander and Nye counties were still issuing sportsmen aluminum discs embossed with the current expiration date supplied by the state.

 We now get to see the earliest example recorded of a $25.00 Nevada alien metal license, issued by White Pine County for 1910-11 and shown curtesy of a long time collector who wishes to remain anonymous (see Figure 20).
 It was manufactured to be a fob, much like the Lyon County license shown in figure 6.